AVAuco/ssd_people/README.md

 Quick start
 ------
-Demo code is provided in (ssd_people_demo.m).
+Demo code is provided in [ssd_people_demo.m](./ssd_people_demo.m).
 Running this script will perform detections over 3 sample images using the selected model, showing the results in screen.

 To run this script, start MATLAB and setup MatConvNet with contrib modules:
 ```matlab